mlaursen/react-md/packages/documentation/pages/getting-started/installation.md

 $ npm install --save react-md
 ```

-It is recommended to install each subpackage as needed as you will probably get
+It is recommended to install each sub-package as needed as you will probably get
 better code splitting, but it is more convenient to only have one package to
 extract components and styles from.

 ### Using UMD Bundles

-The main `react-md` package also exports a UMD bundle as well as 255 precompiled
+The main `react-md` package also exports a UMD bundle as well as 255
-themes for quick setup.
-You can use these bundles by updating your `index.html`
+pre-compiled themes for quick setup.
+You can use these bundles by updating your
-file as follows:
+`index.html` file as follows:

 ```diff
  <!DOCTYPE html>